 - Motivational interviewing – Is used to find what would motivate a person to change and go through recovery.

-- Contingency management – provides tangible rewards for remaining drug-free, and recovery-oriented to disway further use of the drug.
+- Contingency management – provides tangible rewards for remaining drug-free and recovery-oriented to dissuade further drug use.

 - Family therapy – works to educate family members regarding substance and use issues and improve relationships with the individual in recovery and their family.

-Each therapy has its focus, but they all aim to assist the person going through treatment of this addiction to get their lives back.
+Each therapy has its focus, but they all aim to assist the person feel whole again.

-If you would like to find out more about possible symptoms of opioid withdrawal and treatment for opioid addiction, contact us today.
+If you want to learn more about possible symptoms of opioid withdrawal and treatment for opioid addiction, contact us today at 844.470.0410.
 One of our specialists is standing by 24/7 to assist you in finding the treatment that is best for you or your loved one.